iTwin/itwinjs-core/common/api/imodeljs-clients.api.md

 export class EventHandler extends EventBaseHandler {
     // @internal
     constructor(handler: IModelBaseHandler);
-    // Warning: (ae-incompatible-release-tags) The symbol "createListener" is marked as @public, but its signature references "AccessToken" which is marked as @beta createListener(requestContext: ClientRequestContext, authenticationCallback: () => Promise<AccessToken>, subscriptionId: string, iModelId: GuidString, listener: (event: IModelHubEvent) => void): () => void;
+    // Warning: (ae-incompatible-release-tags) The symbol "createListener" is marked as @public, but its signature references "AccessToken" which is marked as @internal createListener(requestContext: ClientRequestContext, authenticationCallback: () => Promise<AccessToken>, subscriptionId: string, iModelId: GuidString, listener: (event: IModelHubEvent) => void): () => void;
     getEvent(requestContext: ClientRequestContext, sasToken: string, baseAddress: string, subscriptionId: string, timeout?: number): Promise<IModelHubEvent | undefined>;
     // Warning: (ae-incompatible-release-tags) The symbol "getSASToken" is marked as @public, but its signature references "AuthorizedClientRequestContext" which is marked as @beta